nronzel/Wthr/README.md

 ## Upcoming

+- error tooltip if entered search term is invalid
 - hourly forecast
 - daily 3 day forecast
 - more responsive for larger screens (I'd like the main data to spread out more on a larger screen)
+- potentially search suggestion as the API allows it, haven't checked it out much yet but will look into implementing

 ## Notes From the Author